ckeditor/ckeditor4/tests/core/selection/manual/insertion.md

 1. Press `reset` button.

-1. Start selection word `Foo` by mouse from the left.
+1. Start selecting word `Foo` by mouse from the left.

 1. Release mouse over the bullet of sub list.